ShailyRoy/automated-warehouse-scenario/readme.md

 📦 Automated Warehouse Scenario (Spring 2025)

 This project implements the Automated Warehouse Scenario using Answer Set Programming (ASP) with Clingo, based on the specifications provided in course description.
 It models robot movement, shelf pickup, product delivery, and order fulfillment in a warehouse environment.

 📄 Files Included

 File	Description
-warehouse_project.lp	Main ASP file (combined: parsing, counting, action generation, constraints, effects, and optimization) simpleInstances/inst1.asp to inst5.asp	Example warehouse instances to test your solution run.py	Python script to select and solve an instance interactively ⚙ Requirements
+warehouse_project.lp	Main ASP file simpleInstances/inst1.asp to inst5.asp
+run.py	Python script to select and solve an instance interactively

+⚙ Requirements
 Clingo (ASP solver)
 ➔ Install from: https://potassco.org/clingo/